GrantGremillion/AzureADTestLab/README.md

 ![image](https://github.com/user-attachments/assets/c79ce139-2dfb-477a-9ec8-4edcaaf98329)

 <p>
-In order for the changes we made to take effect, we need to log into the client VM using admin credentials anf then open the command prompt and run gpupdate /force.
-Once that has finished, we can logout of the vm and attempt to log back in as a regular user but purposfully use the wrong password over and over again until we are locked out.
+In order for the changes we made to take effect, we need to log into the client VM using admin credentials and then open the command prompt and run gpupdate /force.
+Once that has finished, we can logout of the vm and attempt to log back in as a regular user but purposefully use the wrong password over and over again until we are locked out.
 You should eventually get a message that looks like this:
 </p>
 <br />